mszep/pandoc_resume/resume.md

 **IT Infrastructure Consultant**; 2/2011 — 10/2011

   * Created PC cloning and imaging solution using Clonezilla and DRBL
-  * Assisted in design and implementation of escalation procedures for operations to development
+  * Assisted in the design and implementation of escalation procedures for operations to development

 ### Sophos (Burlington, MA)